opendilab/LightZero/docs/source/tutorials/algos/customize_algos.md

 ### 5. Possible Other Modifications
 - **Model**: The LightZero `model.common` package provides some common network structures, such as the `RepresentationNetwork` that maps 2D images to a latent space representation and the `PredictionNetwork` used in MCTS for predicting probabilities and node values.
 If a custom policy requires a specific network model, you need to implement the corresponding model under the `model` folder.
 For example, the model for the MuZero algorithm is saved in the `muzero_model.py` file, which implements the `DynamicsNetwork` required by the MuZero algorithm and ultimately creates the `MuZeroModel` by calling the existing network structures in the `model.common` package.
-- **Worker**: LightZero provides corresponding workers for AlphaZero and MuZero.
-Subsequent algorithms like EfficientZero and GumbelMuzero inherit the workers from MuZero.
-If your algorithm has different logic for data collection, you need to implement the corresponding worker.
-For example, if your algorithm requires filtering episode data based on certain conditions before adding them to the buffer, you need to modify the `collect` function in the collector file.
-The following code snippet demonstrates this by calling the `get_train_sample` function to achieve this functionality:
+- **Worker**: LightZero provides corresponding `worker` for AlphaZero and MuZero.
+Subsequent algorithms like EfficientZero and GumbelMuzero inherit the `worker` from MuZero.
+If your algorithm has different logic for data collection, you need to implement the corresponding `worker`.
+For example, if your algorithm requires preprocessing of collected transitions, you can add this segment under the `collect` function of the collector, in which the `get_train_sample` function implements the specific data processing process.

 ```Python
 if timestep.done: